I Love Lucy: The Mertzes

-Vance and Frawley's off-screen relationship was less successful.
-In spite of this, they were always professional and exhibited exceptional chemistry while performing on the show.
+Vance and Frawley disliked each other.
+However, they were always professional while performing on the show.
 Frawley derisively described Vance's appearance as "a sack of doorknobs."
 It was reported that Vance, who was 22 years younger than Frawley, was not really keen on the idea that her character Ethel was married to a man that was old enough to be her father.
 Vance also complained that Frawley's song-and-dance skills were not what they once were.
 Frawley and Vance had an adversarial relationship during the entire run of the show.

-In 1957, I Love Lucy was re-tailored into an hour-long show originally titled The Lucille Ball-Desi Arnaz Show that was to be part of an anthology series called the Westinghouse Desilu Playhouse.
-The hour-long Lucy-Desi show was to alternate on a monthly basis with other hour long Playhouse shows.
-The new series put a much heavier emphasis on big name guest stars as being part of the plot and although the Mertz characters continued into the new series, their roles became somewhat diminished.
+In 1957, I Love Lucy was re-tailored into an hour-long show originally titled The Lucille Ball–Desi Arnaz Show that was to be part of an anthology series called the Westinghouse Desilu Playhouse.
+The hour-long Lucy–Desi show was to alternate monthly with other hour-long Playhouse shows.
+The new series put a much heavier emphasis on big-name guest stars and, although the Mertz characters continued into the new series, their roles became somewhat diminished.
 Although a lighter workload was welcomed by Frawley, Vance came to somewhat resent the change.
 Arnaz, in an effort to please Vance, for whom he had much respect, proposed doing a spin-off from I Love Lucy called The Mertzes.
 Seeing a lucrative opportunity and the chance to star in his own show, Frawley was enthused.
 Vance, however, declined for a number of reasons, the biggest factor being that she felt she and Frawley could barely work together on the ensemble show they were doing at the time, so it would be much less likely the two could work together on their own series.
-Vance also felt that the Mertz characters would not be as successful without the Ricardos to play off of, and despite being her biggest success, she was becoming interested in playing more glamorous roles rather than Ethel.
-During the thirteen-episode run of the Lucy-Desi hour-long shows, Vance was given a lot more latitude to look more attractive as Ethel Mertz, something she was denied during the run of the I Love Lucy episodes.
+Vance also felt that the Mertz characters would not be as successful without the Ricardos to play off, and despite being her biggest success, she was becoming interested in playing more glamorous roles rather than Ethel.
+During the thirteen-episode run of the Lucy–Desi hour-long shows, Vance was given a lot more latitude to look more attractive as Ethel, something she was denied during the run of the I Love Lucy episodes.
 Frawley's resentment of Vance intensified after she declined to do the spin-off show and the two rarely talked to each other outside of their characters' dialogue with one another.